Step 7: Analyse results

-- Share – Share your saved reports with colleagues, management groups, or customers directly from the system.
+- Share: Share saved reports with colleagues, management groups, or customers directly from the system.
 You can read more about Share here.

-- Export – Download your report to different formats.
+- Export: Download your report in different formats.
 Read more about Export.

-- Filter – Filter your result based on different time periods, for example, a certain month, week or 5-day period.
+- Filter: Filter your results based on different time periods, e.g. a certain month, week or 5-day period.
 You can also view the different series you have created, or remove existing filters from this menu.

 - Show hidden: Click here to view the questions you have chosen to hide in your report.

-- Presentation – Click this to enter a presentation mode of your survey results in presentation mode, in your browser.
+- Presentation: Click this to enter your survey results in presentation mode, in your browser.
 This is a great way to display the results immediately, without having to export any data!

-- Settings – Different settings for how the results appear in your report.
+- Settings: Different settings that determine how the results will appear in your report.
 Read more about Settings.

 When viewing the result of a question

-When you look at the outcome of a question, you will always see the different options the respondent had to provide an answer and the number of answers in absolute numbers and percentages.
-The total number of answers for the entire question will also appear below the last option.
+When you look at the results for a question, you will see the different options that a respondent had to choose from, plus the number of answers for each in absolute numbers and percentages.
+The total number of answers for the entire question will also be available here.

-A graph is created automatically, based on your question.
-You can very easily change the graph by clicking the arrows that appear on each side of the graph as you hover over it.
+A graph is created automatically, based on the components of your question.
+You can easily change the graph by clicking the arrows that appear on each side as you hover over it.

-The gear symbol allows you to edit the appearance of questions and graphs, such as to change graph types and colors or add text and charts to display the results of this specific question over time.
+The gear symbol allows you to edit the appearance of questions and graphs.
+You can, for example, change graph type, colours, add text, or add charts that display the results of this specific question over time.